catamtz3/AVL-verify/README.md

 ## Testing

-We've given you a testing harness in `src/test/java/VerifyAVLTests.java`.
-It reads in `tests.json` and tests your verifyavl.VerifyAVL method on the given tree.
+We've given you a testing harness in `VerifyAVLTests.java`.
+It reads in `tests.json` and tests your VerifyAVL method on the given tree.

 The `tests.json` file contains as many test cases as you wish to add, where each case is on a separate line with the following format: